 Anglican Christians are charismatic Christians.
 We believe that the Holy Spirit is active in believers, enabling, teaching, healing, and calling us to love our neighbors and change the world.”

 Thus, All Saints congregation is a group of Christian folks worshipping together in a spirit of praise, in the context of liturgical practice, and guided by God's Holy Word.
 If you are looking for a stable and enthusiastic group of Christians, who seek to serve God, serve others, and serve the needs of the world, then maybe you are just made for our flavor of Christian fellowship.
-Come worship with us and see.
+We are in Communion with the Anglican Church in North America and the Diocese of Quincy (Illinois) Come worship with us and see.